msbrogli/cpython/Doc/library/sys.rst

 Sandbox Resource Limits
 -----------------------

-The sandbox resource limits API provides a mechanism to limit resource usage during code execution.
+The sandbox resource limits API provides a mechanism to limit resource usage, restrict operations, and control attribute access during code execution.
 This is useful for preventing resource exhaustion attacks when executing untrusted code or limiting resource usage in multi-tenant environments.

 .. warning::